 The Gold Medal Waters of the Dolores are home to some of the best and secluded fishing in Southwestern Colorado.
 Whether spin or fly fishing, cast your line for the perfect catch!
 After drying off, check out one of the most unique rides in Colorado: the Galloping Goose.
 Part school bus, part limousine, this odd duck was born out of necessity during the Silver Panic of 1893.
 Of course, no visit to Dolores is complete without a stop at the Dolores River Brewery for some tasty microbrews.

 Wherever you find a thriving art community like Mancos, you find good food and a strong sense of community.
 The landscape surrounding Mancos has inspired generations of artists, starting with the Ancestral Puebloans.
 Visit the Artisans of Mancos, an artist-owned and managed co-op to see the local flavor.
-Don’t miss the Goodnight Trail Gallery of Western Art featuring the internationally renowned western sculpture of Veryl Goodnight.
-There are numerous eateries for breakfast and lunch, but only one spot that brings food, wine and art together: Olio on Grand Avenue.
-Olio is the perfect place to wrap up a full day of gallery hopping and sightseeing.
+Don’t miss the Goodnight Trail Gallery of Western Art featuring the internationally renowned Western sculpture of Veryl Goodnight.
+There are numerous eateries, making it easy to find the perfect place to wrap up a full day of gallery hopping and sightseeing.

 Set your boot heels tight in the stirrups and giddy up!
 Ranching roots run deep here, and it’s no wonder that Louis L’Amour wrote many of his novels in the area.
 For an authentic experience, stay at one of our guest ranches where you can enjoy a big ranch hand breakfast before hopping on the saddle and work as a guest wrangler.
 Or, enjoy a relaxing hike, horseback ride, and a good western novel.
 Either way, the serenity of the wide-open spaces will do you good.